clfregis/motor_control/README.md

 #### 1.3.1.
 Build
 1. [Install the Espressif IoT Development Framework](https://github.com/espressif/esp-idf) or [link](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/)
+2. Make sure that the USB to UART driver of the development board is installed.
+In our case, the board uses [CP2102](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
-2. Clone this repo: `git clone ...`
+3. Clone this repo: `git clone ...`
-3. Inside the firmware folder, configure: `make menuconfig`
+4. Inside the firmware folder, configure: `make menuconfig`
-4. Build: `make all`
+5. Build: `make all`
-5. Flash: `make flash`
+6. Flash: `make flash`

 * Build & flash & monitor: `make flash monitor`

+P.S.: If you get an error like: **"make" is not recognized as a internal or external command**.
+Try to use `idf.py` instead of `make` command.

 Note: In step 3 you need to change some config values, for example:

 * `Serial flasher config`.
 	+ `Default serial port`: Type the port at which the ESP32 is connected (e.g. COM3).
+If this option does not appear, just ignore it, the port will be automatically detected.
 	+ `Default baud rate`: Select 921600 for a faster flashing time.
 * `Motor Configuration`.
 	+ `Motor Value`: Type the firebase child at which this ESP32 will send its data (e.g. motor_2).